danwing/cidfi/draft-wing-cidfi.md

 ## Client learns local network supports CIDFI {#discovery}

-> ** Note: another approach using probe packets is described in {{probe}}
+> ** Note: For this section, a different approach using probe packets is described in {{probe}}
-  but the authors are currently not pursuing that technique.
-However, it has some advantages and is worth considering for pros/cons to the DNS SVCB approach described in this section.
+  but the authors are currently not pursuing that technique (additional traffic, additional delay to establish CIDFI on a new connection).
+It is retained for discussion.

 The client determines if the local network provides CIDFI service by: